AmiraKhalid04/my-cp-journey/README.md

   <img src="https://gifdb.com/images/high/lightning-mcqueen-doc-hudson-speed-cars-1adpw3haxlr8wwgr.webp" width="600" height="300">
 </div>

+## About My Journey 🌟

 This repository is my personal log for tracking my progress in competitive programming, organizing coding problems from platforms like LeetCode, Codeforces, and others.
-Using a structured folder system 📁 and GitHub Issues 📋, I document my attempts and solutions to stay organized and monitor my growth.
+Using a structured folder system and GitHub Issues, I document my attempts and solutions to stay organized and monitor my growth.

-## About My Journey 🌟

 `my-cp-journey` is my personal space to: